Nusurmatov/ATF-practical-tasks/README.md

 All names of directories correspond with modules that have practical tasks.
 Each directory contains taskDescription.txt file that has information about tasks.
-There is only one exception directory for .NET Collections module is in OOP directory, is its practical task is based on the tasks in the OOP module.
+There is only one exception directory for .NET Collections module is in OOP directory, as its practical task is based on the tasks in the OOP module.